bkuhlmann/tocer/README.md

 <!-- Tocer[finish] -->
 ```

-Alternatively, you can run `tocer -g <file_path>` on a file that does not have Tocer support and it will prepend the above
+Alternatively, you can run `tocer -g <file_path>` on a file that does not have Tocer support and it
-to your file, complete with an auto-generated table of contents.
+will prepend the above to your file, complete with an auto-generated table of contents.

-In the case that Tocer has already auto-generated a table of contents for a Markdown file, the existing table of
+In the case that Tocer has already auto-generated a table of contents for a Markdown file, the
-contents has become stale, or placement of the table of contents has changed you can re-run Tocer on that file to auto-
+existing table of contents has become stale, or placement of the table of contents has changed you
-update it with new table of contents.
+can re-run Tocer on that file to auto-update it with new table of contents.

 ## Customization

 If desired, this gem supports global customization via the `~/.tocerrc` file.
-Order of precedence is determined in the
+Order of precedence is
-following order (with the last one taking top priority):
+determined in the following order (with the last one taking top priority):

 0. Global `~/.tocerrc`.
 0. CLI option.
 Example: `tocer --generate README.md --label "Custom Label"`

 Any setting provided to the CLI during runtime would trump the global setting.
-The global setting is the weakest of all
+The global setting is
-but great for situations where custom settings should be applied to *all* projects.
+the weakest of all but great for situations where custom settings should be applied to *all*
+projects.

 The `~/.tocerrc` uses the following default settings: